 Output from one tuneable RF unit and one pass-band RF unit at a time are fed to a converter.
 This has a local oscillator whose frequency is fixed for each spectrum display range (metre-band) used by its controlling applet.
 It thereby produces a heterodyne signal which varies within a single 500 kHz range for all such spectrum display ranges within the whole HF spectrum.
 The converter's output signal is fed to a single-band tuneable receiver and a fixed-range frequency sweep receiver.

 This is sometimes called a variable IF unit.
 It uses large, spacious tuned circuits again controlled by stepping motors.
 It produces a single 465 kHz output signal.
 This is fed to an IF (intermediate frequency) strip which includes a carrier insertion oscillator (for single side-band reception), a notch filter and a variety of detectors.
 These are followed by a comprehensive audio filter and amplifier.
 Output from the audio amplifier is fed to a loudspeaker and headphone jack.
-Another output goes to an FSK (frequency shift keying) demodulator whose output is, in turn, fed to an RS232 UART.
+Another output goes to an FSK (frequency shift keying) demodulator whose output is, in turn, fed to an RS232 UART, RJ45 or USB port.
 This can be connected to a PC for receiving data transmissions.

 This has a narrow adjustable pass-band.
 It is set by the short wave broadcast receiver applet to 2½ kHz.
 This is the width of 1 pixel on the spectrum display.
 The receiver listens momentarily to each 2½ kHz slot in turn from one end of the 500 kHz band to the other and notes the signal strength in each slot.
 As it sweeps the band, it passes the signal strength for each slot to the PC where the software updates it continually on the spectrum display.